 Seared Halibut with Basil Oil

-Depending on how active your daughter is, her baseline calories should be about 1500 - 1800.
-At present she is a little underweight, but that can be common for active teenagers and they will often require as many as 2000 - 2500 calories per day.
+Depending on how active your daughter is, her baseline calories should be about 1500 - 1800 calories per day.
+Active teenagers may require as many as 2000 - 2500 calories per day.
 Check with her physician about what a good weight is for her considering her growth in the last few years and her activity level.

 Thanks for writing,